 - City View Trolley: Take a summer tour of Rapid City on the City View Trolley, with 15 stops to some of the area’s favorite attractions.
 Whether you’re learning about Black Hills paleontology finds at The Journey Museum & Learning Center, visiting cherished childhood characters at Storybook Island, discovering picturesque Stavkirke Chapel or learning the history of Downtown Rapid City, you’ll be guided to points of interest in style – turn of the 20th century cable car style, that is.

 - Lighting ceremony at Mount Rushmore: The familiar faces of Mount Rushmore seem even grander and more imposing the moment they are dramatically lit against the night sky.
-It happens nightly during an evening program and lighting ceremony at twilight from late May through the end of September, featuring a presentation by a park ranger and video history of Mount Rushmore.
+It happens nightly during an evening program and lighting ceremony at twilight from late May through the beginning of October, featuring a presentation by a park ranger and video history of Mount Rushmore.

-- Legends in Light Laser Light Show at Crazy Horse Memorial: From late May through mid-October, you’ll see the future come to life as Legends in Light® is displayed nightly across the massive mountain carving underway at Crazy Horse Memorial.
-The laser light show and multimedia presentation tells a story of cultural diversity honors Native Americans and uses animation to envision the finished carving.
+- Legends in Light Laser Light Show at Crazy Horse Memorial: From late May through early October, you’ll see the future come to life as Legends in Light® is displayed nightly across the massive mountain carving underway at Crazy Horse Memorial.
+The laser light show and multimedia presentation tells a story of cultural diversity honoring Native Americans using animation to envision the finished carving.

 Storybook Island: Open for the season Memorial through Labor Day weekend, Storybook Island holds a special meaning for the young and young at heart.
 Take a walk through this magical theme park for a unique experience that will expand your imagination.
 Enjoy exploring the park on your own, jump on tour by train or enjoy a show during the summer season at the Children’s Theater.
 Whichever you choose, this free admission park provides enough fun for the whole family.